holochain/runtime-tauri/crates/holochain_runtime_types_uniffi/README.md

 ## Development

+### Adding Types
+When adding new types to this crate that will be used in FFI-exposed interfaces in `holochain_runtime_uniffi` crate, you will also need to add the type to the [UDL file](../holochain_runtime_uniffi/src/holochain_runtime_uniffi.udl) in `holochain_runtime_uniffi`.

+See [Uniffi Docs](https://mozilla.github.io/uniffi-rs/latest/udl/external_types.html) for more info on including external types.

 ### Gotchas!!!
 - Enum variants cannot have the same name as other types (i.e. Error enum variants cannot match other error types)
 - Generated types may have different casing.
 For example kotlin types use TitleCase